sim7234/Portfolio/Signal In Progress.md

 ### Though process second minigame

-> At the start of the project this was supposed to be a base script for a "press button" type minigame, where other minigames could inherit the functionality mouse press detection, click amount and if a button could decrease its clicked amount over time.
+At the start of the project this was supposed to be a base script for a "press button" type minigame, where other minigames could inherit the functionality of mouse press detection, click amount and if a button could decrease its clicked amount over time.

->This worked well in the beginning but over time with game design changes the script was changed from a base class to a single minigame "Hammer nails", which was also made into a hull for the monster to attack.
+ This worked well in the beginning, but over time with game design changes the script was changed from a base class to a single minigame "Hammer nails", which was also made into a hull for the monster to attack.

-With time running out and mutliple scripts being reworked that was connected to this minigame we mostly made the decision to make the code *work* instead of being the most readable, something we all came to regret, but we made it work with no noticable bugs or performance problems.
+Functionality wise i started by
 <details>

 <summary>Nail hit functionality</summary>